nedislavd/FMI_Comp_Linguistics_Tasks/README.md

-# Task for the Computer Linguistics Disciple in FMI
+# Tasks for the Computer Linguistics Disciple in FMI